The Hague Convention: “Brazilian Style”

 By: Timothy Weinstein

-In August, 2006, two children were illegally retained in Brazil.
+In August, 2006, when my two children were illegally retained in Brazil.
 I was comforted by the fact that the Hague Convention on the Civil Aspects of International Child Abduction had entered into force between Brazil and the United States nearly three years earlier in December, 2003.
-As of February, 2012, the Convention, having the same legal standing as an international treaty, has been adopted by 87 countries since its drafting in 1980.
+As of October, 2013, the Convention, having the same legal standing as an international treaty, has been adopted by 90 countries since its drafting in 1980.
 Article 2 of the Convention states that,

 Contracting States [countries] shall take all appropriate measures to secure within their territories the implementation of the objects of the Convention.
 For this purpose they shall use the most expeditious procedures available.